SadisticSun/BE-assessment-2/README.md

 Normally, the `return` statement would have been executed immediately after the constant `asyncData` was defined.
 But thanks to the magic of `await`, the compiler 'waits; for `anotherAsyncFunction()` to have finished.

 All this basically allows us to write more beautiful code when working with async functions.
 [Read all about async/await here](https://javascript.info/async-await).

+## Wishlist
+There are some features missing that I would have liked to add.

+1. Add multiple images to documents
+2. Add videos to documents
+3. Add sound clips to documents
+4. Client-side form validation (with messages)
+5. Responsive design
+6. Filtering system
+7. Search system
+8. Database seeding
+9. More unique design

+## Closing words
+I would like to thank Titus Wormer for setting up this course, all the assignments and the assessments.
+They have helped me a lot in refreshing my knowledge and even updating it.
+I have a more solid understanding of backend development than I did before.

+## Contribution
+I always encourage contributing to my projects, so feel free to check it out and supply me with feedback or new feature ideas.